Picnic-Lisp/picnic/README.md

 Submission project for a talk at the International Lisp Conference.

+### Motivation

+I finally stumbled on Golang repo and tried to learn the language.
+Since I saw it has great reputation and is easy to use I tried to come up with a little week-end project.
+I then come up with a little Lisp-1 dialect that I call Picnic.

 ### Installation

 The picnic programming language relies on a golang backend.
 In order to get started you should firstly install the Go programming language.
 After that you simply can install picnic as a global environment by typing this command in a local shell.: